We invite you to our open house interviews Monday-Friday from 10am – 4pm at the following locations:

 PROGRAM: ARTICLE 16 CLINIC

-SUMMARY OF POSITION: Under direct supervision, the Licensed Social Worker will be responsible for conducting clinical evaluations and delivering structured interventions to individuals with Intellectual and Developmental Disabilities (IDD), as well as, their families and/or significant other.
-Services provided primarily through individual and family counseling with the goal of resolving or alleviating personal, emotional or social challenges.
+POSITION SUMMARY: The Licensed Clinical Social Worker will conduct clinical evaluations and deliver structured therapeutic interventions to individuals with intellectual and developmental disabilities, as well as their families and significant others.
+Services are primarily provided through individual and family counseling, with the goal of addressing and alleviating emotional, social, and behavioral challenges in a supportive clinical setting.

-- Provide information/referral service to persons with IDD and their families
+- Provide information and referral services to individuals with IDD and their families

-- Conduct psycho-social evaluations to determine OPWDD eligibility and recommend services needed by client
+- Complete comprehensive psychosocial evaluations to determine OPWDD eligibility and recommend appropriate services

 - Master’s Degree in Social Work (MSW) from an accredited institution

-- One year work experience in IDD field
+- Minimum of one year of experience working in the IDD field

 TO APPLY: Please e-mail a current resume to hr@queenscp.org